-The Network’s priority is to grow the national commitment to sharing biological data and information.
+The Network’s priority is to grow the national commitment to sharing wildlife data and information.
 Through this we will provide a comprehensive, unparalleled and authoritative understanding of our natural world and will use that knowledge effectively to educate and inform.

 The NBN vision is that:

-“Biological data collected and shared openly by the Network are central to the UK’s learning and understanding of its biodiversity and are critical to all decision-making about nature and the environment.”
+“Wildlife data collected and shared openly by the Network are central to the UK’s learning and understanding of its biodiversity and are critical to all decision-making about nature and the environment.”

 Find out more about the NBN concept and its history

-Find out more about NBN members
+Find out more about NBN Trust members

 The work of the NBN is facilitated by a Secretariat and governed by the NBN Board of Trustees.